Historic center of Mexico City: Barrio Chino

 Mexico City's Chinatown, known locally as "Barrio Chino", is located on two blocks of Dolores Street, just south of the Palacio de Bellas Artes.
 It is very small, consisting only of a number of restaurants and businesses that import goods.
 Its diminished size is because most descendants of Chinese immigrants to Mexico in the late 19th and early 20th centuries either intermarried with the local Mexican population and/or were expelled from the country in the 1930s.
-Despite this, it is considered the nucleus of the approximately 3,000 families with Chinese heritage in Mexico City.
+Despite this, it is considered the nucleus of the approximately 3,000 families with Chinese heritage in the city.